nrwl/nx/docs/shared/recipes/repo-types/integrated-in-package-based.md

 ## project.json

-The project itself will have a `project.json` file that defines all the tasks that can be run on the project.
-This includes tasks like `build`, `serve` and `test`.
-See [Executors and Configurations](/concepts/executors-and-configurations) for more information.
+The project itself will have [a `project.json` file](/reference/project-configuration#project-level-configuration-files) where some tasks might be explicitly defined while other [tasks will be inferred by the plugin](/concepts/inferred-tasks) used.
+This can include tasks like `build`, `serve` and `test`.

 ## Other Configuration Files